franciscrot/dma/dh-skills.md

 b) Another relatively simple way is to put your code in a Google Colab notebook.
 A notebook is a document that mixes explanation, code, and output.
 Someone else can open it, read it like a worked example, and re-run the code step by step.
 With Google Colab, this happens entirely in a web browser, which makes it one of the easiest ways to share runnable code.
 Here’s an example, which is also an introduction to topic modelling.

 c) GitHub (a place to store and share code).
 GitHub is a platform where people store code files and keep track of changes over time.
-At a basic level, it’s a place to put files so others can download them, use them, see how they work, create their own versions, etc.
+At a basic level, it’s a place to put files so others can download them, use them, see how they work, create their own versions, etc. Another example is CodeBerg.

 d) Simple websites or browser-based tools.
 In some cases, code can be put in a website so that people can interact with it through their browser, without seeing the code at all.
 This doesn’t require becoming a fully fledged web developer - it’s often about using existing tools to expose something you’ve already made.
 (GitHub Pages can host simple web pages.
 There are tools like Streamlit and Flask which can help you turn Python scripts into interactive web sites).